 Upon arrival at All Saints, Dave+ and Chris+ began vision casting for a daughter church somewhere in the Jacksonville area.
 (All Saints already desiring such, hence hiring Chris+ for this purpose).
 After four months of vision casting, the call to form a launch team and begin meeting was issued.
 The first meeting was held in Swansboro on January 1st with an attendance of 13.
 The second meeting was held on February 5th with an attendance of 28.
 Those in attendance living in or around Swansboro and Jacksonville, and included two members of ADHOPE clergy, the Senior Warden of All Saints, and a Diaconal candidate.

-The launch team meets regularly on the first Sunday of each month at a local coffee shop in Swansboro for training, mission, vision, and worship.
+The launch team meets regularly on the first three Sundays of each month at a local coffee shop in Swansboro for training, mission, vision, and worship.
 This team is forming with an Anglican model (see below), an ethos of multiplying a future church plant from this one, in order to fulfill the Great Commission and walk in step with the vision of ADHOPE.

 The plant’s schedule and location will adjust over the next several months as a leadership team emerges, training and contributions increase, and the team is fully prepared for public worship.